Lymington Harbour is a Trust Port constituted by Act of Parliament in 1951(as amended) by subsequent legislation.

-It is an independent statutory body, run by an independent board for the benefit of stakeholders.
-Lymington Harbour Commission (LHC) is committed to operating within government guidelines set by the Department of Transport and published in Modernising Trust Ports (Second Edition 2009).
+It is an independent statutory body, run by a Board of Commissioners for the benefit of stakeholders.
+Lymington Harbour Commission (LHC) is committed to operating in accordance with government guidelines set by the Department for Environment, Transport and the Regions and published in Modernising Trust Ports (Second Edition 2009).

-Commissioners are appointed for a term of three years and can usually serve a maximum of two terms.
-A maximum of two additional Commissioners can be co-opted at any one time for specific purposes and serve for a period of 12 months.
+Commissioners are appointed for a term of three years and in line with Modernising Trust Ports Guidance can normally serve for two terms.
+Under LHC's constitution up to two additional Commissioners can be co-opted at any one time for specific purposes and serve for a period of 12 months.

 LHC’s primary statutory duties are as follows:

-• To levy and collects harbour dues.
+• To levy and collect harbour dues.

-In addition, Commissioners are committed to seeking guidance by an Advisory Group that has been appointed by the Commissioners to represent the beneficiaries and stakeholders of Lymington Harbour.
-In particular, the Advisory Group is consulted on all matters substantially affecting the management, maintenance, improvement, conservation, protection, or regulation of Lymington Harbour and its navigation.
+In addition, Commissioners are committed to consulting the Harbour Advisory Group that has been appointed by the Commissioners to represent the stakeholders of Lymington Harbour.
+The Harbour Advisory Group is consulted on all matters substantially affecting the management, improvement, navigation, maintenance, protection, conservation, or regulation of Lymington Harbour.